chocolatey/choco-wiki/Installation.md

 ```

 ## PowerShell
-This is the second easiest method.
+This is the second-most easy method.
 Open a powershell command line and paste in the following and press &lt;Enter&gt;:

 ```powershell
 iex ((new-object net.webclient).DownloadString('https://chocolatey.org/install.ps1'))